Lyrical Yet Underwhelming: Sisters of Sword and Song by Rebecca Ross

 Kirkos ~ god of the wind (fallen god) | Artifact: the Winged Necklace (grants flight to its bearer)

 I thought it was clever how Evadne’s character arc followed her ancestor, God of the Wind, Kirkos’s history.
-While Kirkos gave up his God-status and powers to live a full life with his mortal love, Evadne’s story follows a similar sacrifice and realization that magic and power is not what’s important at the end of the day.
+While Kirkos gave up his God status and powers to live a full life with his mortal love, Evadne’s story follows a similar sacrifice and realization that magic and power are not what’s important at the end of the day.

-I liked how the bad guys weren’t made over complicated.
+I liked how the bad guys weren’t overly complicated.
 It allowed for greater detail to be employed in the mythology and the quest aspect of Sisters of Sword and Song.
-I thought it was clever that by the time Halycon realized who her nemesis, Hemlock, was, the reader had already been introduced to the malicious mage.
-The way each character was introduced and set up allowed for the author to avoid huge pages of info-dumps, which is quite common in standalone fantasy novels (and not a good thing).
+I thought it was clever that the reader had already been introduced to the malicious mage by the time Halycon realized who her nemesis, Hemlock, was.
+The way each character was introduced and set up allowed the author to avoid huge pages of info-dumps, which is quite common in standalone fantasy novels (and not a good thing).

 My one complaint about the quest set-up is that going on a quest is presented as having to accomplish a mission.
-But the real purpose of a quest within literature is that over the period of that quest, a character goes through trials and tribulations, showing their metal and learning life lessons.
-And I don’t think there was any life lesson really learned in Sisters of Sword and Song.
-The character development left Evadne and Halycon in pretty much the same place they started.
+However, the real purpose of a quest within literature is that over the period of that quest, a character goes through trials and tribulations, showing their mettle and learning life lessons.
+And I don’t think any life lesson was really learned in Sisters of Sword and Song.
+The character development left Evadne and Halycon in the same place they started.
 I admit they did confront some of their fears, but it didn’t seem like these accomplishments were transformative.

 In Conclusion

-Finally, the main reason Sisters of Sword and Song was underwhelming is because I was not as invested in saving the Queen as all the other characters were.
-Evadne, Damon, Halycon and even Lord Straton sacrifice everything to protect the Queen and solidify her reign.
-Yet, those losses didn’t seem worth it to me.
-I’m not going to go into specifics, but I felt that Damon, especially, got the short end of the stick.
+Finally, Sisters of Sword and Song was underwhelming because I was not as invested in saving the Queen as all the other characters were.
+Evadne, Damon, Halycon, and even Lord Straton sacrificed everything to protect the Queen and solidify her reign, yet those losses didn’t seem worth it to me.
+I’m not going into specifics, but I felt that Damon, especially, got the short end of the stick.

 Buy Sisters of Sword and Song